isomerpages/moe-valourpri/_moe-kindergarten/MK Open House 2025.md

 ---
 ![Mk Open House 2025](/images/mkoh2025poster.png)

 For visitors coming by vehicle, do note that there will be no parking available in school.
-The nearest alternative parking is available at the HDC carpark located at 308C Punggol Walk
+The nearest alternative parking is available at the HDB carpark located at 308C Punggol Walk

 ### Open House Registration
 If you are interested in visiting us, kindly fill up the registration form by clicking [here](https://form.gov.sg/67440d2352ba8c426f31566e)